Employee Tuition Waiver

 Employee tuition waivers are posted to student accounts by the end of week 5 of the term.
 If your tuition changes after week 5, you must inform Student Accounts so we can update your waiver amount accordingly.

-Late submissions will be subject to a 2% per month late fee penalty on the unpaid tuition/fee amount.
+Late submissions will be subject to a 2% per month interest charge on the unpaid tuition/fee amount.